 The Prelude weighs anywhere from 2,821 to 2,891 pounds; basically, the most powerful ones weigh the most.
 A VTEC or a modified Si will easily dominate many beginner's races.
 An S will be okay in the hands of a pro, but may need some help for any n00b players out there.

-The 'Lude's body is low to the ground, and as wide as most any sports car (69.5" is a pretty good figure to work with).
+The 'Lude's body is low to the ground, and as wide as most any sports car; 69.5 inches is a pretty good figure to work with.
 Any geometry buff will explain that this car will do well on the skidpad; hmm, okay...it'll do well considering it's a mass-production front-drive.
-And (best of all) racing mods (including snazzy paint-jobs) with aero kits can be bought in GT1 or 2, stretching the Prelude's career way beyond what might at first seem possible.
+And best of all racing mods, including snazzy paint-jobs with aero kits can be bought in GT1 or 2, stretching the Prelude's career way beyond what might at first seem possible.

 But ultimately, there are limits in this car.
 Some expected, some not...